Frequently Asked Questions

 9. How is the tax rate calculated?

 The Municipality’s budget must be approved by Council in order to determine the amount of money that is required to support each service (general government, protective services, transportation, education, recreation, waste management, etc ).
-The rate is determined by dividing the total money required by the total taxable assessment within the Halifax Regional Municipality.
+The rate is determined by dividing the total money required by the total taxable assessment within the Municipality of the County of Inverness.
 There is a general rate, as well as area rates.

 10. Can I view my property tax accounts online?

 Yes.
 The Municipality is implementing an interactive database, Virtual City Hall, which allows property owners to view their property tax accounts, utility accounts and any animal licencing they may have.
-This citizen self-serve tool will be available to all property owners in Late Spring 2017.
+This citizen self-serve tool will be available to all property owners in mid-2019.